bitfocus/companion-module-extron-smp351/companion/HELP.md

-# Module for Extron SMP 351
+# Extron SMP 351

-> This module connects to the Extron H.264 Streaming Media Processor (SMP) 351 and allows you to login, send commands, and recieve feedback based on the status of the device.
+This module connects to the Extron H.264 Streaming Media Processor (SMP) 351.

-## Connecting
+## Configuration

-- Admin or User Password can be set if used
-- Extron telnet connection has a timeout default 5mins
+- Enter the IP address and password for your Extron device in the module settings

-## Supported commands
+## Actions

 - **Input to Output Channel** Route an input to an output channel
 - **Recall Presets** Recall user, input & layout presets